Chapter 8 : A Time To Act

 James was aware of himself speaking, but there was something disturbingly wrong with the entire situation.
 He didn't sound like himself.
 At all.
 Nor did he feel as if he had control of his actions.
 It was simply as if he was a spectator through someone else's eyes, living their life.
 He was listening and observing, trapped in the mind and body of someone else, hopeless.
 He wanted to push at the walls of his mind and gain control again, but the barriers wouldn't budge.
 He begged for his body to move enough just so he could look at any part of his body to decipher if it was truly his own.

 He was pacing back in forth in the sitting room of a home.
 His arms were hidden from his view, as he held them behind his back, ringing his hands together against his back.
 He could feel himself biting his lip in frustration.
 He suddenly spun around on his heels to face a man sitting in an arm chair, looking sullen.

-"I said, what do you mean?!" he felt himself snarl.
+“I said, what do you mean they got him?!” he felt himself snarl.

 James didn't like his tone.
-He didn't like the way he spoke to the man, who was older and grayed and actually look frightened.
+He didn't like the way he spoke to the man, who was older and grayed and actually looked frightened by his tone.
 The man had his elbows braced on his knees, his hands clasped against his chin in deep thought.
 The man answered simply and coolly.
-"I meant what I said.
+“I meant what I said.
 He's gone.
-They've taken him."
+They've taken him.”